hertantoirawan/video_poker_analyzer/README.md

 ## Video Poker Analyzer API

 This is a fork where I add an Flask API wrapper to the video poker analyzer.
-I am using the API to analyze hands in a personal video poker game. https://github.com/hertantoirawan/video-poker-bootcamp
+I am using the API to analyze hands in a personal video poker game project. https://github.com/hertantoirawan/video-poker-bootcamp

+For this game project, I am hosting the API in heroku.

 ## Video Poker Analyzer